worldline/angular-security-training/docs/common-threats/sca/sca-pw.md

 - if CSP is configured, you will have to update it in order to allow external resources from CDN (add appropriate hash in `script-src` directive - work only for Chrome)

 2 - Detect known vulnerable third party components
-- Detect known vulnerable JavaScript libraries

-Hints :
-- npm install and execute `npm audit`
+- execute `npm audit` and review the report.